Students must qualify for the Federal Work-Study Program based on their eligibility as reflected on the FAFSA.

 The main thing to remember is that a part-time job should be just part-time.

 Balancing academics and campus involvement is an individualized process and may take a couple of weeks to figure out.
-Students involved in the student employment program work an average of 8-9 hours per week.
+Students involved in the student employment program work an average of 8-9 hours per week, however, they may not exceed more than 11 hours per week.

-Students submit a timesheet to the financial aid office at the end of each month.
+Students submit a timesheet in Ultipro.
 Checks are issued by the accounting office and distributed in students’ campus mailboxes unless arrangements have been made for direct deposit.
 Direct deposit forms are available from the accounting office.

 No. These funds will not be considered a credit against the student account unless the student applies his/her check to the accounting office to pay toward the bill.